signatur3-git/prompt-gen-desktop/TEST_RUST_FIX.md

 - Removed `/src-tauri/Cargo.lock` from .gitignore
 - Committed Cargo.lock to repository
 - This ensures reproducible builds across all environments (Cargo.lock should be committed for applications, not libraries)

+### 6. Removed Empty Workflow Files
+**Files**: `.github/workflows/pr-check.yml` and `.github/workflows/release.yml`
+- These files were empty (placeholders)
+- Empty workflow files cause GitHub Actions error: "No event triggers defined in `on`"
+- **Solution**: Deleted the empty files
+- Note: These workflows can be re-added later when needed with proper content

 ## Test Results
 - ✅ **All 129 tests now pass successfully** (including 3 re-enabled invalid package tests)